 Countryside Market – Chợ Quê

-The second part of “Soul of Vietnamese Village” give the audience a closer look to the bustling and buzzing atmosphere of the markets in the Vietnamese countryside.
+The second part of “Soul of Vietnamese Village” gives the audience a closer look at the bustling and buzzing atmosphere of the markets in the Vietnamese countryside.
 All the sounds are created from musical instruments from the pot, bucket, chopping board, knife, bowl, chopstick to traditional Vietnamese instruments such as monochord and drum which makes the busy panoramic of traditional Vietnamese markets more alive.

 Harvest Season – Ngày Mùa

 Continuing the show, the scene moves to a field being in the harvest season.
 The audience will have a chance to feel the busy atmosphere of people works on the field.
 Then many people gather for taking a rest.
 Jokes and interesting stories together with the laughing of farmers create funny moments.
 Let’s admire the daily activities of villagers during the time of harvest season.

 Summer Noon – Trưa Hè

 This act opens with a scene of the hot weather in Vietnam.
 With the image of the mother keeps holding the fan to cool her child who is sleeping in a crib, the audience can deeply feel and understand the love of a mother.

 “Soul of Vietnamese Village” continues with a scene of making traditional handicraft products of rural people.
 Each period of the process is arranged for specific groups of people to get the most effective results.
 The sound of musical instruments and stage effects contribute to making this scene more alive and beautiful.